Jan 8, 2013

 Few chicken activities are as entertaining to humans as the dust bath.
 To the uninitiated, stumbling upon a dust-bathing chicken can be alarming and is often mistaken for seizure activity or death.
-Prior to getting my first chickens, I had read about dust baths, so I was prepared for the sight and found it hilarious!
-I still do.
-A dust bath is the chicken equivalent of a shower- it is both functional and recreational; they use dust baths to clean themselves, to relax, and to socialize.
+Prior to getting my first chickens, I had read about dust baths, so I was prepared for the sight and the first time I witnessed it, I found it hilarious- I still do.
+A dust bath is the chicken equivalent of a shower- it is both functional and recreational; chickens use dust baths to clean themselves, to relax, and to socialize.
 The fact that they are entertaining to us is a collateral benefit.

 WHAT IS A DUST BATH?

-Chickens care for their feathers and skin by digging shallow ditches in soil, mulch, sand, even bedding, then tossing it onto themselves.
+Chickens care for their feathers and skin by digging shallow ditches in soil, mulch, sand, even pine shavings, then tossing it onto themselves.
 The dirt coats their feathers and settles next to their skin, absorbing excess moisture and oil.
-It also serves to repel parasites that would otherwise set up housekeeping among the feathers, causing skin and feather damage, irritation, weight loss and interfere with egg production and fertility.
+It also serves to repel parasites that could set up housekeeping among the feathers, causing skin and feather damage, irritation, weight loss and interfere with egg production and fertility.
+Dust baths also serve as a recreational activity, a social event and exercise- think of it as chicken yoga!
+In hot weather, a chicken digs down into the ground to rest in cooler soil to lower its body temperature.

 At the end of a dust bath, the dirt is shaken off and the chicken proceeds to preen and groom its feathers back into place.